nchah/github-traffic-stats/README.md

 - Checking the volume of traffic to all of your repos.
 Monitor sudden spikes in interest or any general patterns.
 - Storing the traffic stats for future reference.
+- Checking how often your code is cloned.

 ### Dependencies